 3) The script makes proper use of browser cache.

-In terms of usage tracking, Hotjar does primarily two separate things:
+Regarding usage tracking, Hotjar primarily does two separate things:

 Unfortunately, these types of measuring tools don't always give an accurate picture when tracking scripts like Hotjar.

 The Hotjar script loads asynchronously, meaning it doesn't prevent the rest of your site from loading while it downloads.
 It loads in two parts, with the initial part containing the settings of your site, and the second part containing the modules that allows us to track data.

 Then, depending upon the specific Hotjar tools you have setup and which pages are being targeted, it opens up a WebSocket and begins sending information back to our servers.
 Your site has usually has finished loading while this process is happening in the background.

 When these tools measure a site with Hotjar installed, it usually includes the time that Hotjar takes to request the full batch of modules from our servers, as well the time we start to send data back.
 But this ends up giving you an inaccurate picture, because your site has finished loading and now it is just Hotjar sending back analytics data.

 We take site performance very seriously and do everything in our power to optimize everything in the process.